 Installing the Plugin

 a3 Portfolio is available for download for free from wordpress.org.
-It can also be installed directly from your WordPress plugins dashboard.
-Click Add New on the plugins menu and type the search term a3 portfolio.
-Install the plugin once it appears.
+It can also be installed directly from your a3 dashboard.

-The first thing to do is to create some Portfolio Items.
-Once that has been done we can then look at how the Portfolio should display on the front end.
+Begin by creating some Portfolio Items.
+Once you’ve completed this step, we can explore how the Portfolio should be displayed on the front end.